thomwiggers/lpn/README.md

 * Bogos, Tramer and Vaudenay.
 On solving LPN using BKW and variants – implementation and analysis. *Cryptography and Communications*, 2016.
 * Bogos and Vaudenay.
 Optimization of LPN solving algorithms. *ASIACRYPT 2015*, Springer, 2016.
 * Esser, Kübler and May.
 LPN Decoded. *CRYPTO 2017*, Springer, 2017.
+* Samardjiska and Gligoroski.
+Approaching Maximum Embedding Efficiency on Small Covers Using Staricase-Generator Codes. *2015 IEEE International Symposium on Information Theory*, 2015.